serverless/guide/source/security/README.md

 In AWS for example, the entity that is responsible for the function’s permissions is an IAM role.
 An IAM role grants permissions to attached trusted entities.
 Such entities might be AWS services, AWS accounts or AWS users.
 Each Lambda function has an IAM role which grants permissions to this specific function and is trusted by the Lambda service entity.
 A Lambda function in AWS is allowed to do only what the IAM role permits.
 It’s a highly recommended best practice to keep the role and it’s permissions least privileged.

 Another best practice is to only allow the build system to create or update resources in your production account.
 This limits the possibility of having unfamiliar resources in the account and the ability of an attacker to gain significant access to the system.

+### Best Practices

+To summarize, these are a few recommendations that will help you secure your serverless applications:

+- Scrutinize and research before attaching new input/event sources
+- Keep the functions’ permissions least privileged and maintain a least privileged build system
+- Amount of code that can access sensitive data be reduced, exceptions are handled and input is validated
+- Avoid embedding secrets and access keys in code
+- Do not store access keys or credentials in source code repositories
+- Throttle and define quotas on the amount of requests that go through
+- Keep data encrypted that is stored at rest
+- Scrutinize and keep tab on third party API services for vulnerabilities
+- Scan third party libraries for potential vulnerabilities and try to keep them up-to-date
+- Carefully examine granting permissions that allow creation, modification or removal of the resources

 ***
 **Credits:** Zohar Einy (@ZoharEiny), Avi Shulman (@avi-puresec)